someonesdad1/plib/README.md

 wish.
 I use pgm/rpl.py to remove blank lines so I can see as much as possible on my screen.
 I use a folding editor, which folds on indentation and explains the use of 'if 1:  # Comment' "sections".
 A completely folded file should be viewable in a few tens of lines.
+I also use a second 4k monitor in portrait mode to view 100 to 150 lines of text at once; this is quite convenient for coding.

 My editor has commands to go to the next paragraph, which is defined by a bare newline.
 With no blank lines in a file, this lets me set up